 Carol Heunisch is a Pharmacy Director over Glenbrook and Skokie Hospitals and provides clinical services for multiple patient care areas.
 She is responsible for all aspects of pharmacy operations at both Glenbrook and Skokie Hospital, and has corporate responsibility for clinical and anticoagulation services.
 Additionally, she serves as coordinator of the Pharmacy & Therapeutics Committee.
 She is the preceptor for the drug information/drug policy longitudinal rotation.
 Carol received her BS and PharmD from the University of Illinois and is a Board Certified Pharmacotherapy Specialist (BCPS).

-Kristi Killelea is a Clinical Manager at Evanston Hospital.
-She provides clinical services for the general medicine, oncology, cardiology, palliative care and psychiatric units.
-She is responsible for maintaining and implementing clinical pharmacy services as well as performance improvement in those areas.
-In addition, Kristi manages the clinical pharmacy technician program.
-She received her Pharm.D. from Drake University in Des Moines, Iowa, and completed a Pharmacy Practice Residency at Aurora Health Care in Milwaukee.
-Kristi is a Board Certified Pharmacotherapy Specialist (BCPS).
+Amber Meigs is the Clinical Manager at Evanston Hospital.
+She provides clinical services for the general medicine, oncology, cardiology, palliative services and psychiatric units.
+She received a PharmD from Drake University in Des Moines, Iowa and completed a pharmacy practice residency at Evanston Hospital.
+She is a Board Certified Pharmacotherapy Specialist (BCPS).
+Her clinical interests are in neonatology and women’s health.

-Amber Meigs is the Medication Safety Officer for NorthShore.
+Lisa Patel is the Medication Safety Officer for NorthShore.
 She is responsible for ensuring patient safety through monitoring of adverse drug event trends, implementing performance improvement, and optimizing patient outcomes.
-She received a Pharm.D. from Drake University in Des Moines, Iowa and completed a pharmacy practice residency at Evanston Hospital.
+Lisa received her PharmD from Auburn University Harrison School of Pharmacy in Auburn, Alabama.
+She completed a pharmacy practice residency at Jesse Brown VA Medical Center in Chicago.
+She practices as a clinical pharmacist in multiple patient care areas.
 She is a Board Certified Pharmacotherapy Specialist (BCPS).
-Her clinical interests are in neonatology and women’s health.